Force Majeure and Covid- take aways and aftermath

 Force majeure translates literally from French as superior force.
 In English, the term is often used in line with its literal French meaning, but it has other uses as well, including one that has roots in a principle of French law.
 In business circles, “force majeure” describes those uncontrollable events (such as war, labor stoppages, or extreme weather) that are not the fault of any party and that make it difficult or impossible to carry out normal business.
 A company may insert a force majeure clause into a contract to absolve itself from liability in the event it cannot fulfill the terms of a contract (or if attempting to do so will result in loss or damage of goods) for reasons beyond its control.
 (Thank you Merriam Webster online dictionary)

-How about Covid ?
+How about post -Covid ?

 Contractor and vendor Delays